Simran-net/ZephyrLLMChatbot/README.md

 Before you  start creating your chatbot, make sure you have the following:
 - **A Hugging Face Account**: Essential for accessing the platform where you'll build and host your chatbot.
 [Sign up here](https://huggingface.co/join).

+- ## Files
+- `app.py`: The main application file that initializes and runs the chatbot.
+- `requirements.txt`: A list of Python dependencies required to run the application.

 ## Setup and Deployment
 1. **Choosing Your Chatbot’s Identity**: Decide what your chatbot will specialize in.
 This could be anything from a chef, painter, or even a relaxing buddy to help you unwind.
 The role you choose will define the interactions and capabilities of your chatbot.